Culture of Brisbane: Public art

 Brisbane has a range of public sculptures ranging from the large impressive statue of Queen Victoria in front of the Old Executive building to a number of others.
 King George Square in front of the Brisbane City Hall features an impressive statue of King George V and also the Petrie Tableau.
 There other examples of sculpture featured in Anzac Square.

 City Roos sculptures made by sculptor Christopher Trotter during 1999 from scrapmetal from a broad cross-section of industries are not far from the former Law Courts Complex in George Street.

-The Brisbane City council has an online database of public artworks which can be searched for locations, artists and information about individual artworks.
+The Brisbane City Council has an online database of public artworks which can be searched for locations, artists and information about individual artworks.
 The database covers the whole Brisbane Council area.

 Performing arts

-Performing Arts Education
+Performing arts education

 Queensland University of Technology and the University of Southern Queensland (based in Toowoomba) offer professional acting courses.
 Some notable professionals who have taught performing arts in Brisbane include Rhoda Felgate, Babette Stephens, Jean Trundell, Joan Whalley, Alan Edwards, Ian Thomson and Harold Collins.